Meet the Bishop

 Ordained as an Episcopal priest in western Massachusetts in 1981, Sumner served in a variety of capacities: youth minister, missionary teacher in east Africa, curate in an inner-city Anglo-Catholic parish, vicar on a native American reservation in New Mexico and Arizona, and rector in a small town.
 Sumner has a Ph.D. in theology from Yale, and has written a book about priestly calling and a commentary on Daniel.
 He also has a M.Div. from Yale Divinity School and a B.A. from Harvard College.

-Sumner and his wife, Stephanie, have two children.
+Sumner and his wife, Stephanie, have two adult children.